Center for Public Service

 Undergraduate Tutor & Co-Founder

-Brennan Columbia-Walsh is a senior at Yale College studying Political Science and English.
-He graduated from Yale’s Directed Studies Humanities Intensive, helps lead Yale’s largest organization for politics & public speaking, worked for the United States Congress, and taught & mentored High School students in New Jersey.
+Brennan Columbia-Walsh is studying Political Science and English at Yale College as part of the Class of 2026.
+He completed Yale’s Directed Studies Humanities Intensive, led Yale’s largest organization for politics and public speaking, worked for the United States Congress, and has mentored high school students in New Jersey.

 Our syllabus begins in Ancient Athens, the first democracy known to man, and stretches through